LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Conclusion

 \section{Conclusion}

-We introduced ELASTIQ, a foundation model for EEG–Language Alignment with Semantic Task Instruction and Querying.
-By combining a joint Spectral-Temporal Reconstruction module and an Instruction-conditioned Q-Former, ELASTIQ learns language-guided EEG representations that transfer effectively across tasks.
-Extensive evaluations on 20 datasets covering MI, emotion recognition, SSVEP, covert speech, and healthcare applications show that ELASTIQ achieves, on average, state-of-the-art (SOTA) performance, highlighting the value of instruction-informed alignment for generalizable EEG decoding.
-More importantly, our work establishes natural language as both an interpretable anchor and a transferable supervision signal, highlighting its central role in shaping future EEG foundation models and BCI systems.
+We introduced LEAF, a foundation model for EEG--Language Alignment with Semantic Task Instruction and Querying.
+By combining a joint Spectral-Temporal Reconstruction module and an Instruction-conditioned Q-Former, LEAF learns language-guided EEG representations that transfer effectively across tasks.
+Extensive evaluations on 16 downstream datasets covering MI, emotion recognition, SSVEP, covert speech, and healthcare applications show that LEAF achieves, on average, state-of-the-art (SOTA) performance, highlighting the value of instruction-informed alignment for generalizable EEG decoding.
+Our results further suggest that natural language can serve as both an interpretable semantic anchor and a transferable source of supervision for future EEG foundation models and BCI systems.